dapr/java-sdk/examples/src/main/java/io/dapr/examples/actors/README.md

 }
 ```

 First, the client defines how many actors it is going to create.
-The main method declares a `DaprChannel` and `ActorProxyBuilder` to create instances of the `DemoActor` interface, which are implemented automatically by the SDK and make remote calls to the equivalent methods in Actor runtime. `DaprChannel` is reusable for different actor types and should be instantiated only once in your code. `DaprChannel` also implements `AutoCloseable`, which means it holds resources that need to be closed.
+The main method declares a `ActorClient` and `ActorProxyBuilder` to create instances of the `DemoActor` interface, which are implemented automatically by the SDK and make remote calls to the equivalent methods in Actor runtime. `ActorClient` is reusable for different actor types and should be instantiated only once in your code. `ActorClient` also implements `AutoCloseable`, which means it holds resources that need to be closed.
 In this example, we use the "try-resource" feature in Java.

 Then, the code executes the `callActorForever` private method once per actor.
 Initially, it will invoke `registerReminder()`, which sets the due time and period for the reminder.
 Then, `incrementAndGet()` increments a counter, persists it and sends it back as response.
 Finally `say` method which will print a message containing the received string along with the formatted server time.